Tortricinae

 (NCBI-index: 572847)

-A leafroller that derives its name from the color scheme is the Brassy Tortrix (Eulia ministrana).
-The forewing is pale yellow with orange-brown to reddish-brown spots in the center and towards the costal edge.
+A leafroller that derives its name from the colour scheme is the Brassy Tortrix (Eulia ministrana).
+The forewing is pale yellow with orange-brown to reddish-brown spots in the centre and towards the costal edge.
 There is a white dot or spot at 3/4.
-The flying period is from April to July in one generation and the wingspan is 18-25mm.
+The flying period is from April to July in one generation, and the wingspan is 18-25mm.
 The larvae feed in the spinning between two leaves.
-Host plant: Birch, Oak, and Willow.
+Host plant: Birch, Oak, Willow.
 Dutch name: Papegaaibladroller.
 Frisian name:

 Flying period: